 7: Don't drink any Starbucks-style coffee.
 Rather drop by one of the many local bars and treat yourself to a real Italian cappuccino or espresso.
 One thing to take note of is that if you stand at the bar, you pay a lot less than if you were to sit.
 You'll find a list of things not to do in Italy here.

-8: Some of Venice's best sights are down the lanes leading past quieter, smaller canals.
+8: Some of Venice's best sights are down the lanes alongside quieter, smaller canals.
 Here you can savor the true beauty of Venice.
 These are some of the best moments to experience in Venice.
 Don't let your phone or tablet steal your attention and cause you to miss the moment.

 9: One of the top tips for Venice is to simply sit somewhere, even alongside a canal, and watch the world go by.